Dynamic nanoscale spatial heterogeneity in a perovskite to brownmillerite topotactic phase transformation

-In the scope of novel energy-efficient beyond-semiconductor technologies, there is a broad interest in taking advantage of tunable phase transformations in functional metal-oxides \cite{hoffmann2022quantum}.
-Materials where control over the metal-to-insulator transition (MIT) and concomitant structural transition is possible via electric or electrochemical gating are particularly promising \cite{sawa2008resistive,li2018review}.
-They include cobaltite perovskites \cite{zhang2020understanding,lengsdorf2004pressure}, vanadium oxides \cite{mcwhan1970metal,zylbersztejn1975metal,mcwhan1973metal,adda2022direct,rischau2024resistive}, Lanthanum Strontium Manganite (LSMO) \cite{salev2024local,salev2021transverse,chen2024voltage,chen2024electrical}, NbO$_2$ \cite{pickett2013scalable,gao2017nbox}, and \mbox{SmNiO$_3$ \cite{shi2013correlated,ha2013electrostatic,rischau2025synaptic}}.
-Among such phase-change materials, cobaltite perovskites give access to a particularly rich phase diagram, through a variety of tuning knobs, including epitaxial strain \cite{feng2022strain,shin2022tunable} and modification of oxygen ion concentration and distribution \cite{caciuffo1999structural,wu2003glassy,chiu2021cation,gilbert2016controllable,jeen2013topotactic}, allowing for manipulation of magnetic and electronic properties \cite{feng2024hydrogen,chaturvedi2021doping}, leading to many applications such as energy conversion \cite{lu2022enhanced}, convolutional neural networks, spintronics, and neuromorphic computing \cite{hoffmann2022quantum,chen2021observation}.
-Currently a focus exists on utilizing topotactic phase transformations in perovskite oxides (chemical formula ABO$_3$), since high oxygen conductivity and low oxygen vacancy formation energy enable phase manipulation through the control of oxygen deficiency $\delta$ \cite{jeen2013reversible,jeen2013topotactic,walter2016electrostatic}.
-Reduction gives access to related phases such as the Grenier (ABO$_{2.7}$), brownmillerite (ABO$_{2.5}$), square planar (ABO$_2$), and Ruddlesden-Popper (A$_{n+1}$B$_n$O$_{3n+1}$) phases \cite{anderson1993structural}.
-In particular, reversible switching from the the perovskite (P) to brownmillerite (BM) phase has been demonstrated in various oxides, including La$_{0.7}$Sr$_{0.3}$CoO$_3$ \cite{gilbert2018ionic}, \mbox{La$_{0.67}$Sr$_{0.33}$MnO$_3$ \cite{grutter2016reversible},} and YBa$_2$Cu$_3$O$_{7-\delta}$ \cite{murray2019interfacial}.
+In the scope of novel energy-efficient technologies beyond semiconductors, a broad interest exists in taking advantage of tunable phase transformations in functional metal oxides \cite{hoffmann2022quantum}.
+Of particular interest are materials where control over the metal-to-insulator transition (MIT) and concomitant structural transition is possible via electric or electrochemical gating \cite{sawa2008resistive,li2018review}.
+Candidate materials include the cobaltite perovskites \cite{zhang2020understanding,lengsdorf2004pressure}, vanadium oxides \cite{mcwhan1970metal,zylbersztejn1975metal,mcwhan1973metal,adda2022direct,rischau2024resistive}, manganite perovskites \cite{salev2024local,salev2021transverse,chen2024voltage,chen2024electrical}, niobium dioxide \cite{pickett2013scalable,gao2017nbox}, and \mbox{samarium nickelates \cite{shi2013correlated,ha2013electrostatic,rischau2025synaptic}}.
+Among such phase-change materials, cobaltite perovskites give access to a particularly rich phase diagram, through a variety of tuning knobs, including epitaxial strain \cite{yin2022compressive,shin2022tunable} and modification of oxygen ion concentration and distribution \cite{caciuffo1999structural,wu2003glassy,chiu2021cation,gilbert2016controllable,jeen2013topotactic}.
+As a result, their magnetic and electronic properties can be readily manipulated \cite{feng2024hydrogen,chaturvedi2021doping}, thus enabling many applications such as energy conversion \cite{lu2022enhanced}, convolutional neural networks, spintronics, and neuromorphic computing \cite{hoffmann2022quantum,chen2021observation}.
+Currently, a focus exists on utilizing topotactic phase transformations in perovskite (P) oxides (chemical formula ABO$_3$), due to their high oxygen conductivity and low oxygen vacancy formation energy which enable phase manipulation through the control of oxygen \mbox{deficiency \cite{jeen2013reversible,jeen2013topotactic,walter2016electrostatic}.} A number of \mbox{P-related} phases have been identified, such as the Grenier (ABO$_{2.7}$), brownmillerite (BM, ABO$_{2.5}$), square planar (ABO$_2$), and Ruddlesden-Popper (A$_{n+1}$B$_n$O$_{3n+1}$) phases \cite{anderson1993structural}.
+Examples of where the reversible modulation of the oxygen vacancy concentration has been demonstrated in metal oxides include YBa$_2$Cu$_3$O$_{7-\delta}$ \cite{murray2019interfacial}, SrCoO$_3$ \cite{jeen2013topotactic,shih2025freestanding}, SrFeO$_3$ \cite{wang2019brownmillerite,shin1978order}, La$_{0.7}$Sr$_{0.3}$CoO$_3$ \cite{gilbert2018ionic}, and La$_{0.67}$Sr$_{0.33}$MnO$_3$ \cite{grutter2016reversible}.